w3joe/wok.ai/README.md

    - Say "set timer for X minutes" to start a timer
    - Ask questions about techniques or ingredients

+### Editing a Recipe

+1. Navigate to the recipe you want to edit
+2. Click the "Edit Recipe" button (pencil icon)
+3. Modify ingredients, steps, or details
+4. Drag and drop steps to reorder them
+5. Click "Save Changes" to update

 ## Project Structure

 ```